eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 In this exercise we're not going to write very sophisticated Robot Framework code, meaning that we're going to do very simple test cases without putting keywords in a separate resource file.
 In our `tests` folder, we have a file called `api.robot`.
-Let's open that up.

-> The file resources `../resources/bad_flask_app.robot`.
-That import is only used with `Browser`
-> library.
-If you're doing the exercises with `RESTinstance`, the import can be safely ignored.
-Running the
-> suite with an empty resource file will log a warning, but will not affect the outcome of the exercise.
+The file contains already names of 3 test cases and one keyword.
+All of them contain only one keyword, which does nothing.
+It is there to avoid error messages about missing keyword and test implementation steps.

+> The dummy keyword `Replace this with an actual implementation` is implemented in the resource file,
+> which is imported in the 3rd line.

 <details>
   <summary>RESTinstance</summary>